Notoriousbrain/opentagmanager/CONTRIBUTING.md

 ## 🔄 Versioning & Roadmap

 - Each **minor release (v0.x)** adds one major functional slice.
-- `main` always represents the latest working state.
+- `staging` always represents the latest working state.
 - Roadmap is tracked in `/docs/roadmap` and GitHub milestones.

 ---